Cut-off phenomenon in the uniform plane Kac walk: Mixture of rotations

 Let $c > 0$ and let $t= \frac{n (\log n + 2C + 2c)}{2 \xi(\sigma)^2}$.
 Conditioning on the choices of $\theta$ at each step of the walk, and applying the triangle inequality, we have

-Since the total variation distance is bounded by 1, for any measurable set $E \subset (\T^1)^t$ we obtain the bound by applying the Upper Bound Lemma on $E^c$.
-We now define Then the classical Central Limit Theorem gives that there exists a constant $K$ such that Meanwhile, applying Proposition \ref{sum_of_dimension_bound}, the integral over $E^c$ is bounded by
+Since the total variation distance is bounded by 1, for any measurable set $E \subset \T_0^t$ we obtain the bound by applying the Upper Bound Lemma on $E^c$.
+We now define Standard tail estimates give that there exists a constant $K>0$ such that Meanwhile, applying Proposition \ref{sum_of_dimension_bound}, the square of the integrand over $E^c$ is bounded by

 completing the proof.